UKDynasty/ukdynasty.github.io/calendar/index.md

 permalink: /calendar
 ---

 **NOW:** Rule change suggestion window is open - PM or email me with suggestions for any rule changes for next season.
-We'll vote on them in February Off-season rules apply - waiver bids processed according to off-season rules (once weekly on a Wednesday).
+We'll vote on them in February.

+Off-season rules apply - waiver bids processed according to off-season rules (once weekly on a Wednesday).

+**January 7th 2017:** Trading re-opens

 **February 1st 2017:** AGM begins (couple of weeks long), rule changes are voted on